witcher7/k8s-1hour/README.md

     minikube service webapp-service

-This commands creates a tunnel and provides a new URL for access, expect something to similar to this:
+This command creates a tunnel and provides a new URL for access, expect something to similar to this:

 $ minikube service webapp-service
 |-----------|----------------|-------------|---------------------------|
 | NAMESPACE |      NAME      | TARGET PORT |            URL            |